MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > - Azure Key Vault has built-in safeguards that assist in restoring the key, which require the **Soft Delete** and **Purge protection** key vault settings enabled.
 > - Another safeguard to be considered is to make sure that there is separation of tasks where the Azure Key Vault administrator isn't granted access to the Power Platform admin center.

-## Separation of tasks
+### Separation of duty to mitigate the risk

-This section describes the customer managed key feature tasks that each admin role is responsible for.
+This section describes the customer managed key feature duties that each admin role is responsible for.
+Separating these tasks helps mitigate the risk involved with self-managed keys.

 ### Azure Key Vault and Power Platform/Dynamics 365 service admin overview